jayant141191/Data_Engineering_Pipeline/README.md

 Below are the instructions describing which directory contains answers to which coding challenge and also any additional required documentation.

+# Note
+All SQL queries have been written for PostgresSQL DB

 # Coding Challenge

 ## Question 1